-&lt;sup>19The canonical text on Britain is Harling (1996).
-Linda Colley has defined Britain's civil service that emerged at this time as a service elite, who brought to government a new approach that consisted of professionalism, hard work, and uncompromising private virtue which proved remarkably effective (1992, p.
+19 The canonical text on Britain is Harling (1996).
+Colley (1992) has defined Britain's civil service that emerged at this time as a service elite, who brought to government a new approach that consisted of professionalism, hard work, and uncompromising private virtue which proved remarkably effective (1992, p.
 192).
-In Prussia, as Walter Dorn (1931, p.
+In Prussia, as Dorn (1931, p.
 404) observed, an incorruptible civil service was established in the first half of the eighteenth century and then adapted to modern life during the Stein-Hardenberg reforms.
 "It managed to support the army of a first-rate power on the resources of a third-rate state and at the same time accumulated a large reserve in the public treasury."

-&lt;sup>20Bessen (2015) points to a number of threats to innovation in the United States, including litigiousness and patent trolls, legislation that restricts labor mobility through "non-compete" contracts, and the political influence of large defense contractors on Pentagon procurement.
+20 Bessen (2015) points to a number of threats to innovation in the United States, including litigiousness and patent trolls, legislation that restricts labor mobility through "non-compete" contracts, and the political influence of large defense contractors on Pentagon procurement.